TheBeachLab/myComputing/README.md

 18           mp4        400x300    240p  147k , avc1.42001E, mp4a.40.2@ 96k (44100Hz), 7.90MiB (best)
 ```

-Select the one you want, in my case 251, which is the highest quality
+Select the one you want, in my case 251, which is the highest qudio uality

 `youtube-dl -f 251 GKgfCthuiV0`

-Now transcode the webm file into wav (or any other) format you want
+Optional: transcode the webm file into wav (or any other) format you want

 `ffmpeg -i file.webm file.wav`